Plot 32

 Note: There are steps to the exterior, please take care.

-Note: As the hot tub is cleaned before your arrival, due to the time it takes to heat up it may not be hot until later in the evening on your first night.
+Note: As the hot tub is cleaned before your arrival, due to the time it takes to heat up it will not be hot until later in the evening on your first night.

 Nearby points of interest